AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-30963-magento-patch-admin-product-search-filter-not-working-as-expected.md

 ---
-description: The MDVA-30963 patch solves the issue wherein the Commerce Admin and the product search filter do not work as expected.
-Values that are overridden in a store view scope are also considered when filtering on **All store view** store view scope.
-This patch is available when the Quality Patches Tool (QPT) 1.0.8 is installed.
-Please note that the issue was fixed in Adobe Commerce 2.4.2.
+title: "MDVA-30963: admin product search filter not working as expected"
 labels: 2.3.2,2.3.2-p2,2.3.3,2.3.3-p1,2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,QPT 1.0.8,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,disabled,enabled,product search filter,Adobe Commerce,cloud infrastructure,on-premises
-title: 'MDVA-30963: admin product search filter not working as expected'
 ---

-# MDVA-30963: admin product search filter not working as expected

 The MDVA-30963 patch solves the issue wherein the Commerce Admin and the product search filter do not work as expected.
 Values that are overridden in a store view scope are also considered when filtering on **All store view** store view scope.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.8 is installed.
 Please note that the issue was fixed in Adobe Commerce 2.4.2.